mcdonnell-john/azure-pipeline-gpt-pr-review/README.md

-# Use OpenAI GPT model to review Pull Requests for Azure Devops
+# OpenAI GPT Pull Request Reviewer for Azure Devops
-A task for Azure DevOps build pipelines to add GPT as PR reviewer This extension is based on https://github.com/mlarhrouch/azure-pipeline-gpt-pr-review
+A task for Azure DevOps build pipelines to add OPen AI as PR reviewer This extension is based on https://github.com/mlarhrouch/azure-pipeline-gpt-pr-review

 ## Installation

-Installation can be done using [Visual Studio MarketPlace](https://marketplace.visualstudio.com/items?itemName=mcdonnell-john.GPTPullRequestReview).
+Installation can be done using [Visual Studio MarketPlace](https://marketplace.visualstudio.com/items?itemName=mcdonnell-john.OpenAIPRReviewer).

 ## Usage